 Nova Southeastern University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate's, baccalaureate, master's, educational specialist, doctoral, and professional degrees.
 Nova Southeastern University also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Nova Southeastern University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

 The Ph.D.
 Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
+The Psy.D.
+Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
 The Psychology Services Center Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.
 The South Florida Consortium Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.
-The South Florida Consortium Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.

 Additionally, the College of Psychology sponsors the Consortium Internship Program, which is a member in good standing of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 The center's master's degree program in school counseling and specialist degree program in school psychology are approved by the Florida Department of Education.
 The college is approved by the state of Florida's Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling to offer continuing education to clinical social workers, mental health counselors, and marriage and family therapists.
-The college is approved by the state of Florida's Board of Medical Therapies/Psychology, Office of School Psychology to offer continuing education.
+The college is approved by the state of Florida's Board of Medical Therapists.
+The college is approved by the state of continuing education.